joedom99/logistic-regression-for-marketing/README.md

 Created by [Joe Domaleski](https://blog.marketingdatascience.ai), July 2025.

-This project demonstrates how to use logistic regression in a marketing context to predict website conversions based on traffic source.
+This project demonstrates how to use logistic regression in a marketing context to predict website conversions based on the web traffic source.
 It uses synthetic data and includes complete R code and visualizations to help marketers understand and explain model results.

 ## 🧠 What This Project Covers
 - Building and interpreting a logistic regression model